YouHaveTrouble/minecraft-optimization/README.md

 Guide for version 1.18.
 Some things may still apply to 1.15 - 1.17.

+**PLEASE KEEP IN MIND THAT SOME THINGS ARE NOT YET UPDATED ON PAPER AND BEYOND**

 Based on [this guide](https://www.spigotmc.org/threads/guide-server-optimization%E2%9A%A1.283181/) and other sources (all of them are linked throughout the guide when relevant).

 Use the table of contents located above (next to `README.md`) to easily navigate throughout this guide.